NikolayPetrushin/deliveryApp/README.md

 2) npm start

-P.S   I don't know how to work with a database but I'm ready to learn
+P.S   I don't know how to work with a database but I'm ready to learn.
+I also recently started learning React.